zalando/skipper/docs/reference/filters.md

 ### auditLog

 Filter `auditLog()` logs the request and N bytes of the body into the log file.
-N defaults to 1024 and can be overidden with `-max-audit-body=<int>`. `N=0` omits logging the body.
+N defaults to 1024 and can be overridden with `-max-audit-body=<int>`. `N=0` omits logging the body.

 Example: